 By Houston City Beat Staff

 In a city built on the grit of entrepreneurs and the vision of pioneers, few stories capture the “Houston Can-Do Spirit” quite like that of Fosca Piomelli-Barrios.
-This August, the Cypress-based powerhouse was officially recognized on the global stage, receiving the prestigious Albert Nelson Marquis Lifetime Achievement Award from Marquis Who’s Who.
+This past August, the Cypress-based powerhouse was officially recognized on the global stage, receiving the prestigious Albert Nelson Marquis Lifetime Achievement Award from Marquis Who’s Who.

 While the award celebrates a quarter-century of excellence in law and education, for those in the Greater Houston community, Fosca is known as more than just an attorney—she is a Community Connector who builds legacies from the ground up.